codeface-io/LSPService/README.md

 	* Result: [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient)'s type system is incomplete and obviously not backed by Apple.
 	* Result: The idea to strictly type LSP messages down to every property seems inappropriate for their amorphous "free value" nature anyway.
 So we opt for a custom, simpler and more [dynamic LSP type system](https://github.com/flowtoolz/FoundationToolz/tree/master/Code/SwiftLSP) which could indeed be extracted as a Swift package.
 * [x] Get a sourcekit-lsp client project to function with sourcekit-lsp at all, before moving on with LSPService
+* [x] Remove "Process ID injection".
+Add endpoint that provides process ID, so client can put the ID into the initialize request.
 * [ ] Persist language server configurations
 * [ ] Add support for C, C++ and Objective-c via sourcekit-lsp
-* [ ] Remove "Process ID injection", and if it's necessary, add endpoint that provides process ID, so client can put the ID into the initialize request.
 * [ ] As soon as [this PR](https://github.com/vapor/vapor/pull/2498) is done: Decline upgrade to Websocket protocol right away for unavailable languages, instead of opening the connection, sending feedback and then closing it again.
 * [ ] Consider adding a web frontend for managing language servers.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)
 * [ ] Possibly build a Swift package that helps client editors written in Swift to use LSPService.
 Possibly also extract the LSP type system from FoundationToolz as a separate package.